JoeSherif97/FA-GPA-Assistant/README.md

 # FA-GPA-Assistant
-A Flutter-based GPA Calculator app to track and plan academic performance.
-Features GPA prediction, letter grade conversion, and summer course planning with a responsive UI.
-Built with Flutter for seamless use on mobile and tablet devices.
+FA-GPA-Assistant: A Flutter app for Future Academy students to calculate, predict, and track GPAs.
+Features GPA prediction, letter grade conversion, and summer course planning.
+Responsive design for all devices.
+Built with Flutter Framework.